Agribusiness

 The Role of Banking Partners in Agribusiness International Trade Success

-Author: Matthew Burke, Director, Global Banking
+Author: Matthew Burke, Director, Commercial Banking

 Following a record number of agricultural exports in 2022, the U.S. Department of Agriculture expects a 17.4% decline in exports by the end of 2023 and continuing decreases in 2024.
 Although this may sound like bad news, it can easily be turned into an opportunity for exporters if they know how to identify profitable market openings and how to reduce the risks inherent to global trade.